StacyCash/blog-posts/general/learning/learning.md

 Because a few weeks ago I mentioned my issues with imposter syndrome.
 It was the post that kicked me into starting afresh with writing regular blog posts.

-And, well, both of the things I mentioned about are not what I consider my strong points.
+And, well, both of the things I mentioned are not what I consider my strong points.

 In school, many moons ago, I studied French.
 For three years.
 I speak no French.
 Almost not a word.<br />
 I lived in Nederland for 6 years before I got proficient at the language, and I'm still no expert!
 (Even if I can laugh at Dutch jokes and watch Dutch cabaretiers)

 I don't do languages.
 And yet...
-This is going.
+This is going well.
 I'm sending (simple) Swedish WhatsApp messages to my friend.

 And, as I said, I don't do talks for preview technology where I don't have a wealth of knowledge to call upon.
 I'm not good enough.